 - Pygmy marmosets are social and live in groups, the number of individuals of which ranges from 2 to 9.

-- Most of the groups have one adult reproductive female, one or two adult males and their offsprings.
+- Most of the groups have one adult reproductive female, one or two adult males, and their offspring.

-- The reproductive female individual dominates the group and also have feeding priority on the males who have less time for feeding and food searching.
+- The reproductive female individual dominates the group and also has feeding priority on the males who have less time for feeding and food searching.

 - When an infant pygmy marmoset develops, it makes vocalizations or babbling to get extra care from the family members.

-- In the care of infants, all the group members including the parents and siblings participate due to which the juveniles learn the parenting skills in their early ages.
+- In the care of infants, all the group members including the parents and siblings participate due to which the juveniles learn the parenting skills at an early age.

 - The average number of caregivers to the infants in a group is up to five.
 The caregivers have the responsibility of finding food for the infants and also helping the father in patrolling and vigilance.

-- Male pygmy marmosets have more responsibility of taking care of the infants as they also carry them on their backs.
+- Male pygmy marmosets have more responsibility for taking care of the infants as they also carry them on their backs.

 - Male and female pygmy marmosets also exhibit different feeding and foraging (food searching) behaviors.

-- Female individuals select those males as their mates who are able to spend more time in the care of infants and in the surveillance of predators.
+- Female individuals select those males as their mates who can spend more time in the care of infants and the surveillance of predators.